gptix/is-this-poisonous/mushroom-classifier-blog-entry.md

 **VERY POISONOUS!** It is not called **‘Destroying Angel’** for nothing!

+# The General Idea

-We should devise a way to use information available to predict whether a particular mushroom is poisonous or edible.
+We should make a way to predict whether a particular mushroom is poisonous or edible.

-### Classfication vs. Regression
+## Classfication vs. Regression

-We would be making a **binary classification* ( **edible** or **poisonous**) of observed mushrooms.
+We would be making a **binary classification** ( **edible** or **poisonous**) of observed mushrooms.

-A different device might do something like predict the sale price at a farmers' market of a crop of mushrooms.
-Unlike a **classification** of an observrtion into one of a set of separate alternatives, a **regression** outputs a value along some continuous range, such as a price within a range.
+A different tool might do something like predict the sale price at a farmers' market of a crop of mushrooms.
+Unlike a **classification** of an observation into one of a set of separate alternatives, a **regression** outputs a value along some continuous range, like a price.

-### Good Data
+## Good Data

 To build such a classifier, we could use some trusted data to build a function that indicates whether a mushroom should be treated as poisonous or edible.

 I used a dataset named the **Mushroom Data Set** from the valuable **University of California Irvine Machine Learning Repository**, at https://archive.ics.uci.edu/ml/datasets/Mushroom.

-### Foo
+## Workflow

+My work on this is available on github, at https://github.com/gptix/is-this-poisonous

+## Get Data

+I downloaded data from UCI, then imported it into a Pandas dataframe, and did some initial checking of the data.
+This dataset is very well structured and documented.

+I then split the data into the target (poisonousness) and features (the facts noticed, used to predict toxicity).

-I imported the data into a Pandas dataframe.
+I also split the data into three sets: one for training models, one for validating trained models, and a third for final testing after validaation.

-### Baseline
+## Baseline

-To see whether a classifier model is particularly useful, we can establish a baseline by seeing how often we would be correct if we simply make the same 'guess' every time.
+To see whether a classifier (or regression)  model is particularly useful, we can establish a baseline by seeing how often we would be correct if we simply make the same 'guess' every time.

 Using the data from the UCI Mushroom set, we will be right a little over 53% of the time if we 'guess' that every mushroom is **edible**.

+## Different Models

+### Linear Regression

+I built a linear regression model using SciKit Learn's sklearn.LinearRegression.
+I got a validation accuracy of a little over 96%, a marked improvement over guessing.

+### Decision Tree

+I built a decision tree classifier using SciKit Learn's sklearn.DecisionTreeClassifier.
+I got a validation accuracy of almost 99%.
+Big if true.

 ### Should we try to be Accurate?

-We should not try to be accurate.
+We should **not** try to be accurate.

 **Accuracy** is a measure of the fraction of all measurements (or predictions, or classifications) that we get right.
 With our classifier, this would be

 ('we guess poisonous and it's poisonous' + 'we guess edible and it's edible')

 divided by